“This is going to transform your business.”

 We also need to consciously represent inclusions, rather than inflate their value.
 Your 3-email template isn’t going to transform their business; it’s going to help them create a nurture sequence faster and with less stress.

-Now, I want to be super clear: Any who has launched an offer has inflated the value and the transformation it provides.
+Now, I want to be super clear: anyone who has launched an offer has probably inflated the value and the transformation it provides.
 It’s honestly just standard in this industry.
 But that’s why it’s so important to understand the difference and really think about them in our own offers — so that we can change that standard.

 Want an example to help you see how we can put this into practice?
 (See, here’s my giving you information)